• Skip to primary navigation

 Larksfoot Stitch

-This easy crochet stitch uses chain (ch) and double crochet stitches to create a simple but effective pattern.
-It's perfect for a chunky afghan that needs a little extra pizazz, but you can also use it in simple scarves or shawls.
+With just chains (ch) and double crochet stitches, you can create a simple but effective pattern.
+It’s perfect for a chunky afghan that needs a little extra pizazz, but you can also use it in simple scarves or shawls.
 If you have a lot of scrap yarn, this could be a stunning way to use up your stash.

 Get the Pattern